 April 7, 2008 Policy Begins - All peer reviewed papers araising from NIH funds must be deposited into Pubmed Central upon acceptance of publication.

 May 25, 2008 Citing PMCID's - All NIH applications, proposals and progress reports must include the PubMed Central ID # (PMCID) when citing an article that arose from NIH grant(s).

 August 21, 2009 NIHMS ID's become valid for 3 months - The NIHMS ID(NIH Manuscript Submission), assigned when the deposit process is started, is only vaild for 3 months post publication.

 August 1, 2010 Using MyNCBI with eSNAP - NIH requires the use of the MyNCBI tool for managing publications in eSNAP Progress Reports.

 July 18, 2011 MyNCBI NIH Login Link - When logging into MyNCBI, you will need to use the NIH login option and your eRA Commons Credentials.

 July 7, 2013 Non-Compliant Funding delays - The NIH will begin to hold processing of non-competing continuation awards if publications araising from grant awards are not in compliance with the public access policy.

-The NIH Public Access Policy enures that the public has access to the published results of NIH funded research.
+The NIH Public Access Policy ensures that the public has access to the published results of NIH funded research.
 It requires scientist to submit the final peer-reviewed journal manuscripts that arise from NIH funds to the digital archive PubMed Central upon acceptance for publication.
 To help advance science and improve human health, the policy requires that these papers are accessible to the public on PubMed Central no later then 12 months after publication.